Chart Color Schemes

 Madeley - Darch's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Madeley - Darch's health outcomes show excellent results, especially among younger age groups with low prevalence of common health conditions.
+Madeley - Darch's health outcomes show excellent results, with younger age groups having particularly low rates of common health conditions.

 Frequently Asked Questions - Health